junxit/us-congress-bills-115/metadata.md

 - 2017-02-02 — Introduced in Senate
 - 2017-02-02 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2017-03-30 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2017-05-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-45.
+- 2017-05-09 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-45.
+- 2017-05-09 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 58.